chinloyal/lavuet/readme.md

 It uses localStorage but encrypts the data stored so it cannot be accessed from the console.

 > NB: In your .env file for laravel set `MIX_APP_SECRET=my-secret-key` with a strong key.

+### Hooks

+Hooks allow you to enforce rules before you push, commit or even install a package.
+There are a few hooks prebuilt you can use in the `.hooks` folder.
+For example you can enforce the use of `npm` over `yarn` and vice versa in the configure.js file.
+Next simply run the hook from your package.json preinstall script by adding `"preinstall": "node .hooks/frontend/configure.js"`.

+Other things that can be enforced are branch names, how up to date the branch is with another branch and even linting.

 ## Note